 Step 4.
 Select the SATA SSD that you previously connected to your computer as the destination disk and click Next.

 Step 5.
 Tick SSD Alignment to enhance SSD performance.
 Then, confirm the operation and click Start Clone.

 AOMEI Backupper makes it easy to clone IDE hard drive to SATA.
 You won’t concern about hard drive sizes or boot failure if you clone IDE hard drives with AOMEI Backupper.
-Apart from the clone feature, AOMEI Backupper is professional Windows backup software which enables you to perform system/disk/partition/file backup.
+Apart from the clone feature, AOMEI Backupper is professional backup and sync software that can help you with data backup and file transfer.
 You are also allowed to create bootable media to boot your computer in case of boot failure.
 Go for this tool right now and discover more!